 Interesting Facts

-- Bamboo releases 35% more oxygen into the atmosphere than other trees.
+- Bamboo releases 35% more oxygen into the atmosphere than most trees.

-- A hectare of bamboo plantations absorbs about 12 tons of carbon dioxide.
+- One hectare of bamboo can absorb about 12 tons of carbon dioxide each year.

-- Bamboo is an excellent building material.
-In Thailand, in ancient times, almost everything was made from bamboo wood.
+- Bamboo is a superb building material.
+In ancient Thailand, nearly everything was made from bamboo.

-- Bamboo is the staple food for pandas.
+- Bamboo is the primary food source for giant pandas.

 How to Take Part